 The best way to care for your retina is to be proactive.
 Don’t wait until you notice symptoms of any retinal disease.

 Instead, schedule a yearly checkup for primary eye care.
 Not sure when your last eye exam was?
-Let our ophthalmologists help and schedule an appointment at one of our Vision Care of Maine locations in Bangor, Augusta, Dover-Foxcroft & beyond!
+Let our ophthalmologists help and schedule an appointment at one of our Vision Care of Maine locations in Bangor, Dover-Foxcroft & beyond!